GauthierRoy/Image_classif/README.md

     *   This architecture was chosen for its simplicity and as a baseline to understand the dataset's learnability.

 2.  **MobileNetV2 (Transfer Learning):**
-    *   **Rationale:** Chosen for its balance of lightweight architecture (suitable for limited compute resources like Google Colab free tier) and strong performance on general image recognition tasks (pre-trained on ImageNet).
+    *   **Why ?:** Chosen for its balance of lightweight architecture (good for limited compute resources like Google Colab free tier) and strong performance on general image recognition tasks (pre-trained on ImageNet).
     *   **Modes Explored:**
         *   **Feature Extraction:** Only the final classifier layer was replaced and trained, keeping pre-trained weights frozen.
         *   **Full Fine-tuning:** All layers of the MobileNetV2 model were unfrozen and trained with a reduced learning rate.